who-blackbird/who-blackbird.github.io/contents/alignment.md

 To visualise a BAM file:

 ```
-samtools view alignment/SL2_CoV.sort.bam | less -S
+samtools view -h alignment/SL2_CoV.sort.bam | less -S
 ```

 ## AlignmentQC

-As a first QC, we can run NanoStat on the BAM files:
+As a first QC, we can run **NanoStat** on the BAM files:

 ```
-NanoStat --bam alignment/WT_CoV.sort.bam > stats/WT_bam_nanostat.txt
+NanoStat --bam alignment/WT_CoV.sort.bam > stats/WT_bam_nanostats.txt
-NanoStat --bam alignment/SL2_CoV.sort.bam > stats/SL2_bam_nanostat.txt
+NanoStat --bam alignment/SL2_CoV.sort.bam > stats/SL2_bam_nanostats.txt
 ```

-Compare the
+Compare the:
 - Mean and median aligned read length
 - Number of reads aligned
 - Read length N50
 - Quality cutoffs
-- Top highest quality and longest reads
+- Top highest quality and longest reads aligned

+Do these results match with the values obtained from the fastq files?

-Another option is to run samtools stats:
+Another option is to run **samtools stats**:

 ```
 samtools stats alignment/WT_CoV.sort.bam > stats/WT_samtools_stats.txt
 samtools stats alignment/SL2_CoV.sort.bam > stats/SL2_samtools_stats.txt
 ```

--	How many reads were mapped and unmapped?
-Why do you think is that?
+Explore the results obtained from samtools stats, and comprare them with the NanoStat output.
+Which one provides more information?

+Additional information for the `samtools stats` output can be found [here](https://www.htslib.org/doc/samtools-stats.html).

-To obtain the coverage per base, we can use `samtools depth`:
+To obtain the coverage per base, we can use **samtools depth**:

 ```
 samtools depth alignment/WT_CoV.sort.bam > stats/WT_samtools_depth.txt